SmartMeshFoundation/Spectrum/README.md

 ## Installation on Linux/macOS

-Building smc requires both a Go (Version 1.9.2 or later) and a C cimpiler.
+Building SmartMesh Chain requires both a Go (Version 1.9.2 or later) and a C cimpiler.
 You can install them using your favourite package manager.
 Once the dependencies are installed, run

     $ git clone https://github.com/SmartMeshFoundation/SMChain.git